 The Amazon flows through the Amazon Rainforest, an area considered to be the most biologically diverse in the world.
 The exact number varies depending on the source, but experts estimate there are anywhere from 2,500 to 5,000 species of fish in the Amazon basin.
 New species of fish are discovered every year in the basin.
 The Amazon river dolphin is the largest river dolphin the world, growing up to 8 feet 6 inches inches (2.6 meters) in length.
 The Anaconda, one of the world’s largest species of snake, makes its home in the Amazon River.
 Piranha, a sharp-tooth fish that eats meat and caiman, a reptile related to alligators also inhabit the waters of the Amazon.

-The second longest river in the world, the Amazon River contains more water than any other river in the world.
+One of the longest rivers in the world, the Amazon River contains more water than any other river in the world.
 Reaching from the Andes in Peru to the Atlantic ocean, in Brazil, the reach of the Amazon River covers an enormous area, occupying 40 percent of South America.